themrleon/luckfox-pico-mini-b/README.md

 <img width="1335" height="657" alt="image" src="https://github.com/user-attachments/assets/a66af298-c343-4555-a968-e58a3ae4d9a8" />

-Include as built-in driver, go to buildroot menu config and include the ALSA tools as well:

-> ALSA (Advanced Linux Sound Architecture) serves as the fundamental audio framework in Linux, providing the essential kernel drivers, libraries, and utilities that enable communication between software applications and sound hardware.
-It manages the low-level interaction with audio devices, allowing for playback, recording, and volume control directly at the driver level.
-While modern desktop environments typically use higher-level sound servers like PulseAudio on top of ALSA to handle advanced features such as audio mixing from multiple applications and network streaming, ALSA itself remains the core layer that directly interfaces with the physical sound cards, forming the indispensable foundation of the entire Linux audio stack.

-Rebuild all images and boot pico, once inside, plug the USB dongle and check `lsusb`, `dmesg` and/or `aplay -l` for any sign of life from it:
+Include as built-in driver, go to buildroot menu and include the ALSA tools, rebuild all images and boot pico, once inside, plug the USB dongle and check `lsusb`, `dmesg` and/or `aplay -l` for any sign of life from it:
 ```bash
 $ aplay -l
 **** List of PLAYBACK Hardware Devices ****